qrrr0/Face-detector/README.md

  This is a code that u can learn an ai algorthim from it, this algorothim is used in order to detect the face if it is genrated or not, Thus, I feed it with lots of real and fake images, so, just plant ur photo and it will detect automaticly.
+Please note that u need to change the paths, thus u may refer to Kagle dataset to download the dataset, Make sure it contains2 files(Real, Fake) both with train and Test in order to work